pineapplemachine/sorted-array-type-js/readme.md

 native JavaScript `<` and `>` comparisons to sort elements in ascending order.

-These functions also accept an optional value equality function.
+These functions also accept an optional equality function.
-A value equality function should return a truthy value when its two arguments represent identical values, and a falsey value otherwise.
+An equality function should return a truthy value when its two arguments represent identical values, and a falsey value otherwise.
 This function `valuesEqual(arrayElement, value)` determines, for example, whether `array.indexOf(value)` should return the index of `arrayElement`.